perago-cymru/MCS-Extractor/ReadMe.md

 # The MCS Data Extractor

 This tool is designed to facilitate importing data exported in CSV format from the MyCouncilServices platform.
 The tool is built to be a lightweight shell to import CSV data into PostgreSQL.
 It maintains itself through configuration, largely stored in the database.
+The project is released under an MIT license.

 ## Installation